-A number of the teaching team have senior lecturer or principal lecturer status and some additionally carry the title of Dr. through completion of research in their specialist subject.
-Some staff are Fellows of the Higher Education Academy.
+A number of the teaching team have senior lecturer or principal lecturer status and some additionally studied for PhD degrees through completion of research in their specialist subject.
+The team is committed to advancing skilled, research-informed teaching practice, and we are well represented as Fellows of the Higher Education Academy.

-In accordance with the Health and Care Professions Council standards of proficiency the University must ensure that you have met the proficiencies and the capabilities by the end of your course and have the skills, knowledge, good character and health to do your job safely and effectively.
+In accordance with the Health and Care Professions Council standards of proficiency the University must ensure that you have met its standards of proficiencies by the end of your course and have the skills, knowledge, good character and health to do your job safely and effectively.

 You will need to complete a suitability form for each year of study.
 This includes information concerning any criminal offences, statement of health and information relating to issues of safeguarding which may arise in connection with past history and address.
 Any disciplinary issues relating to conduct at work need to be disclosed within this form.

 Relevant information concerning health, Disclosure and Barring Service (DBS) checks and suitability aspects are shared with placement providers in order for them to decide on offer of a placement.

 The University has Fitness to Practise processes to consider students who may present issues relating to suitability at the beginning of the course and during their time on the course.
 These processes can result in a student being withdrawn from the course and details passed to the Health and Care Professions Council.